 David Brooks is a Cultural Problem

 The idea of culture has become a cultural problem.
-As I was finishing an Introduction to Anthropology course and getting the books ready for Cultural Anthropology, then along came David Brooks with What Our Words Tell Us.
+As I was finishing an Introduction to Anthropology course and getting the books ready for Cultural Anthropology, then along came David Brooks with his 2013 column What Our Words Tell Us.
 The article spent two days at the top of the New York Times most e-mailed list.
 As one of the primary purveyors of culture terminology, anthropology professors need to address David Brooks in our courses.

 David Brooks in Google Books

 Brooks reports on studies based on the Google Books database.
 They are interesting studies purporting a rise in the use of individualizing words, and a decline in the use of community words.
 Taken with the proper dose of methodological caution, such searches can be good fodder for linguistic anthropology.
 Jane Hill pioneered using a Google search on mañana to trace the meanings of Mock Spanish in Intertextuality as Source and Evidence for Indirect Indexical Meanings (2005).

 Over at the Language Log, Mark Liberman takes a closer look at this Ngram morality.
 Liberman chides Brooks for not citing or linking to the papers, “a form of journalistic malpractice.”
 Liberman notes how Brooks does not mention the “ideological and temporal inconsistency” in the sources.
 Moreover, at Language Hack, it seems pretty clear that the facts just don’t check out.
 Tom Hinkle convincingly demonstrates that phrases like “band together” have not been receding, while the phrase “family comes first” has been steadily rising.

 Why let facts get in the way of culture?